Why We Love It

 Line cooks may work for any type of establishment that serves food, including fast food restaurants, full-service restaurants, and cafeterias for schools, prisons, or nursing homes.
 Prep cooks work in the same venues, though few fast food restaurants keep prep cooks on staff.

-Can I Become a Prep or Line Cook?
+How To Become a Prep or Line Cook

 Prep or Line Cook Salary Data